-๐ซ Decorators are all you need?
+๐ซ Decorators are All You Need?

 Describing & explaining an important python concept ๐